utopia-php/platform/README.md

 Utopia Framework requires PHP 8.0 or later.
 We recommend using the latest PHP version whenever possible.

+## Contributing

+All code contributions - including those of people having commit access - must go through a pull request and be approved by a core developer before being merged.
+This is to ensure a proper review of all the code.

+We truly ❤️ pull requests!
+If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

 ## Authors

 **Damodar Lohani**